-- (9) Request for Reconsideration: - (a) Reconsideration of a decision of the Public Auditor may be requested by the appellant, any interested party who submitted comments during consideration of the protest, the Chief P&S Director, and any agency involved in the protest.
+(9) Request for Reconsideration:

+- (a) Reconsideration of a decision of the Public Auditor may be requested by the appellant, any interested party who submitted comments during consideration of the protest, the P&S Director, and any agency involved in the protest.
 The request for reconsideration shall contain a detailed statement of the factual and legal grounds upon which reversal or modification is deemed warranted, specifying any errors of law made or information not previously considered. - (b) Request for reconsideration of a decision of the Public Auditor shall be filed not later than ten (10) days after the basis for reconsideration is known or should have been known, whichever is earlier.
 The term "filed" as used in this section means receipt in the Office of the Public Auditor. - (c) A request for reconsideration shall be subject to these bid protest procedures consistent with the need for prompt resolution of the matter.

-Section 56-103 Remedies.
+Section 6-103 Remedies.

 - (1) Remedies Prior to Award.
-If prior to award the Chief P&S Director or the Public Auditor determines that a solicitation or proposed award of a contract is in violation of law or regulation, then the P&S Director or the Public Auditor shall have the solicitation or proposed award shall be: - (a) canceled; or - (b) revised to comply with law or regulation. - (2) Remedies After an Award.
-If after an award the Chief P&S Director or the Public Auditor determines that a solicitation or award of a contract is in violation of law or regulation, then the P&S Director or the Public Auditor may: - (a) if the person awarded the contract has not acted fraudulently or in bad faith: - (i) ratify or affirm the contract-may be ratified and affirmed, provided it is determined that doing so is in the best interest of the
+If prior to award the P&S Director or the Public Auditor determines that a solicitation or proposed award of a contract is in violation of law or regulation, then the P&S Director or the Public Auditor shall have the solicitation or proposed award: - (a) canceled; or - (b) revised to comply with law or regulation. - (2) Remedies After an Award.
+If after an award the P&S Director or the Public Auditor determines that a solicitation or award of a contract is in violation of law or regulation, then the P&S Director or the Public Auditor may: - (a) if the person awarded the contract has not acted fraudulently or in bad faith: - (i) ratify or affirm the contract provided it is determined that doing so is in the best interest of the Commonwealth; or

-Commonwealth; or

-- (ii) terminate the contract may be terminated and the person awarded the contract shall be compensated for the actual expenses reasonably incurred under the contract, plus a reasonable profit, prior to termination; - (b) if the person awarded the contract has acted fraudulently or in bad faith: - (i) declare the contract may be declared null and void; or - (ii) ratify or affirm the contract may be ratified and affirmed if such action is in the best interests of the Commonwealth, without prejudice to the Commonwealth's rights to such damages as may be appropriate. - (3) Finality of Findings of Fact by the Public Auditor.
-A determination of an issue of fact by the Public Auditor under these Procedures shall be final and conclusive unless arbitrary, capricious, fraudulent, or clearly erroneous.
+- (ii) terminate the contract and the person awarded the contract shall be compensated for the actual expenses reasonably incurred under the contract, plus a reasonable profit, prior to termination; - (b) if the person awarded the contract has acted fraudulently or in bad faith: - (i) declare the contract null and void; or - (ii) ratify or affirm the contract if such action is in the best interests of the Commonwealth, without prejudice to the Commonwealth's rights to such damages as may be appropriate.

-Section 56-104 Effective Date.
+Section 6-104 Effective Date.